Extradition To Utah

 If a person is detained out of state for a warrant issued in Utah, the courts have a procedure known as “extradition” to bring that person back to Utah.
 In some cases, an attorney in the area where the detention takes place may be able to get the court to issue a bond so that the person can voluntarily return to the place where the arrest warrant was issued.

 In most cases, however, the person is better off “waiving extradition” and hiring an attorney in the place where the warrant was issued (instead of the place where the person is being detained) while awaiting extradition.
 If you have a fugitive warrant in Utah or are awaiting extradition to Utah, then contact a criminal defense attorney to discuss your case and your best defense.
 A Utah Extradition lawyer understands the local laws and knows how the extradition process works.
+At the law office of Levitt Legal, PLLC, we have the best Extradition attorney in Salt Lake City, UT.

 Defense Lawyer For Extradition Warrants in Utah

 Darren Levitt is experienced in representing clients charged with felonies in Utah, including warrant for felony violation of probation, and fugitive warrants.
 Call Darren Levitt today to find out what you might need to do today to protect your rights.
 In many cases, hiring an experienced attorney may help speed up the release of the person being detained, even before the extradition takes place.
 Call (801) 828-2732 to speak with a Salt Lake City, UT Extradition attorney.
+Our Salt Lake City, UT extradition attorney will review your case in detail and will make sure the warrant is taken care of.

 Fugitive Warrants in Utah